valtimo-platform/valtimo-documentation/release-notes/major10/10.4.0/valtimo-frontend-libraries.md

 The following breaking changes were introduced:

 * **Moved ZaakInstanceLinkService**
-  In de valtimo-backend-libraries, the class called `ZaakInstanceLinkService` has been moved and is now part of the [Zaken API module](/introduction/modules/modules.md#zaken-api)
+  In `valtimo-backend-libraries`, the `ZaakInstanceLinkService` class has been moved and is now part of the [Zaken API module](/introduction/modules/modules.md#zaken-api)

 * **Breaking change2**